-- 1. Due to the rapid switching of the inverter, High Frequency (HF) is not needed except to start the arc.
-The HF TIG only refers to the initial arc start, and can be used for DC as well.
-In a transformer welder, the HF could be switched to continuous to stabilize the AC arc, but in an inverter, this is not necessary.
-So, the HF switch refers only to the Start of the arc, and not to AC operation.
-However to reduce tungsten contamination with aluminum, you should only operate the AC mode with the HF start selected.
+EXAMPLE: AC EP (+) BALANCE 1 Hz (one full AC cycle) EP 50% EN 50% Standard transformer welder balance: 50% EN/EP Balling tungsten, light penetration, wide cleaning area.
+EP 65% 50% EN 35% Extreme cleaning setting.
+65% EP: Shallow penetration, balling tungsten, excessive cleaning area.
+50% EP 35% EN 65% Good penetration setting 35% EP: Deeper penetration, sharper tungsten, narrow cleaning area.
+NOTE: 1.
+Due to the rapid switching of the inverter, High Frequency (HF) is not needed except to start the arc.
+The HF TIG feature only refers to the initial arc start, and can be used for DC as well.
+In a transformer welder, the HF can be switched to continuous to stabilize the AC arc.
+However, this is not needed in an inverter.
+Therefore, HF refers only to the initiation of the arc, and not to AC operation.
+However to reduce tungsten contamination with aluminum, you should only operate the AC mode with the HF start selected unless it is absolutely necessary to welding restrictions.
 Lift start is recommended only for DC, or for AC when a copper scratch block is used and the arc is transferred.
-Lift start would be used in areas that are sensitive to electronic interference such as hospitals or computer/CNC equipment. - The addition of Helium to Argon can increase the welding capacity of the welder and alter the amount of cleaning typically needed.
-Do not exceed 25% however or arc starts will be difficult and erratic. - If arc wandering in AC is a problem, reduce cleaning percent, then if it continues, reduce gas flow and then check for drafts or for poor work clamp connection.
-Also check for highly oxidized or dirty aluminum or a faulty work clamp or connection. - 4.
-AC controls only apply to AC operation, and do not affect the settings on DC. - Too slow of travel speed will increase the etching/cleaning area.
+Lift start would be used in areas that are sensitive to electronic interference such as hospitals or around computerized equipment such as CNC.
+2. The addition of Helium to Argon can increase the

+- 2. The addition of Helium to Argon can increase the welding capacity of the welder and alter the amount of cleaning typically needed.
+Do not exceed 25% however or arc starts will be difficult and erratic. - If arc wandering in AC is a problem, reduce cleaning percent.
+If it continues, reduce gas flow and then check for drafts or for poor work clamp connection.
+Also check for highly oxidized or dirty aluminum or a faulty work clamp or connection.
+Try relocating work clamp directly to the metal being welded. - 4.
+AC controls only apply to AC operation, and do not affect the settings on DC. - 5.
+Too slow of travel speed will increase the etching/cleaning area even if AC balance is turned low.